geoschem/integrated_methane_inversion/docs/source/advanced/imi-docker-container.rst

 To apply a config.yml file from your local system to the docker container, specify it in your compose.yml file as a volume.
 Then set the ``IMI_CONFIG_PATH`` environment variable to point to that path.
 Eg:::

+    # Note replace /home/al2 with /home/ubuntu if using ubuntu flavor
     volumes:
         - /local/path/to/config.yml:/home/al2/integrated_methane_inversion/config.yml # mount desired config file
     environment: